LauraTelqiu/API-using-Python-Flask-and-SQL/README.md

 ## Every restaurant represents:

-Category of the restaurant
+Category and description of a restaurant.
-Description of the restaurant category

 ## Endpoints